Pupil & Staff Support Services

 If the referral PPT determines that evaluations will be completed, you may request to have the results of the assessments and evaluations provided to you three days prior to the PPT where the results will be discussed for the first time.

 The parent/guardian of a child who requires or who may require special education is guaranteed procedural safeguards in accordance with the federal law entitled “Individuals with Disabilities Education Improvement Act” (IDEIA, as reauthorized in December 2004) and with Connecticut state laws and regulations concerning children regarding special education.
 A copy of your rights, Procedural Safeguards Notice Under IDEA Part B must be given to parents/guardians upon referral, annually and at other times as required by law.
 It is also available by calling the office of Pupil and Staff Support Services at 860-742-7317 ext.
-4 or online at:
+4 or online at the links below (external links will open in new tabs):

 The assessment and identification of a student for special education services, the review and modification of a student’s Individualized Education Program (IEP), and the dismissal of a student from special education services must take place at a PPT meeting.
 Each team includes representatives of regular education and special education within the student’s school.
 Parents/guardians are invited to all PPT meetings, and are integrated parts of the team.

-Students, ages three and four, are serviced by Coventry Early Intervention Services (CEIS) that identify educationally “at risk” or special needs children and provide assistance and support to these children and to their families.
+Students, ages three and four, are serviced by the Hale Early Education Center (HEEC).
+Staff work to identify educationally “at risk” and special needs children and provide assistance and support to these children and to their families.

-CEIS provides a continuum of services for the town’s preschool population with special needs.
+HEEC provides a continuum of services for the town’s preschool population who experience special needs.
 For some children with mild needs, services may be provided through an itinerant program.
-Preschool children who display moderate to significant delays attend the CEIS preschool.
+Preschool children who display moderate to significant delays may attend HEEC in part-day or school-day classes.
 All programs are developed based on individual needs.

-Coventry Public Schools work collaboratively with Coventry Early Childhood Center (CECC) to provide inclusive educational opportunities for all students.
+Coventry Public Schools works to provide inclusive educational opportunities for all students.

 As students enter grades K to 12, their individual identified needs are addressed within the continuum of educational services provided in special education as well as in general education settings.
 The instruction for students is a cooperative effort involving all staff, families, and the Coventry community.
 Depending on the extent of services needed, a student will be instructed within the following continuum of services: